fakedrtom/SVAFotate/README.md

                         Reduce the size of the SV coordinates in the input VCF (--vcf) by a single integer; Add that value to the start and subtract it from the end of each set of coordinates.
 ```

+It may be helpful in some cases to adjust the reported SV breakpoints for the SVs in the
+input VCF.
+The genomic space corresponding to a reported SV may be enlarged using the
+`-e` option or reduced using the `-r` option.
+Please be sure to consider the adjustments to SV
+genomic coordinates when using the `-f` option for requiring reciprocal overlaps.

 ```
   --cpu CPU Count       The number of cpus to use for multi-threading (Default = 1).
 ```

+SVAFotate may use additional cpus for multi-threading purposes which can be designated using
+the `--cpu` option.

 **pickle-source**